mosip/release-script/release/gh_release/README.md

 ## Secrets

-This workflow requires the following secrets to be set in your GitHub repository:
+This workflow requires the following secrets to be configured in your GitHub repository:
 - `SLACK_WEBHOOK_URL` (required): The Slack webhook URL for sending notifications about the workflow's progress and outcome.
 - `TOKEN` (required): The token required for authenticating and authorizing the release operation.